 I began graduate work at Harvard University in fall 2018.
 My research is focused in the domains of epistemology, philosophy of mind, feminist philosophy, and emotions.
 Whenever possible/applicable, I try to engage the cognitive sciences in my work.
-I additionally serve as an Organizational Committee member of the department’s MAP (Minorities and Philosophy) chapter and am the Philosophy department steward for the Harvard Graduate Student Union (HGSU-UAW Local 5118).
+I serve as an Organizational Committee member of the department’s MAP (Minorities and Philosophy) chapter and am the Philosophy department steward for the Harvard Graduate Student Union (HGSU-UAW Local 5118).

 I completed my undergraduate work in philosophy & neuroscience at Saint Louis University (SLU) in May 2018.
 Throughout the course of my undergraduate career, I was President of the University’s Philosophy Club & Political Round Table, both dialogue/discussion groups.
 I also served as co-chair of the Working Group on Speech, Expression, and Civility which was charged to produce University-wide guidelines for speech and expression for SLU’s campus.
 I have additionally have experience in tutoring, writing consulting, and neuroscientific lab research.

 For more detailed information, please see my CV (pdf):